 - Amnesiac God: Downplayed.
 John Doe isn't quite a god, but he is about to Ascend to a Higher Plane of Existence and doesn't remember anything about it.

 - An Arm and a Leg: When first discovered, John Doe's horrible injuries include the complete loss of his left arm, though it's hard to notice.
 Though she never explicitly says so, Crusher presumably reattaches it after stabilizing him.
 (She does make a comment about keeping his arm in stasis until he's stable enough for surgery.)

 - Does This Remind You of Anything?: Between Dr. Crusher's characterization of her relationship with John Doe as "almost spiritual," and Sunad's accusations against Doe of being a "disruptive influence" on Zalkonian society, Doe and his fellows are strongly suggestive of a persecuted religion.
-After becoming an Energy Being, John Doe even announces his intention to return to Zalkon to spread the Good News, now that Sunad and the other authorities can no longer kill him for speaking out.
+Oh, did we mention John's Healing Hands?
+And after becoming an Energy Being, John Doe even announces his intention to return to Zalkon to spread the Good News, now that Sunad and the other authorities can no longer kill him for speaking out.

 - Energy Beings: When John Doe Ascends to a Higher Plane of Existence, he first takes the form of a glowing orange humanoid, then transforms further into a ball of orange light.

 - Florence Nightingale Effect: Wesley hints that it might be happening between Dr. Crusher and John Doe.

 - Headdesk: Geordi, after another failed attempt at flirting with Christy.